George was born on March 1, 2002, and was

 sheep are more resistant to internal parasites (worms) than

-he was a young lamb.
+conventional wooled sheep, George was seldom dewormed, once as a young lamb and once about a month before he died.
 Like the ewes and rams in the flock, George

-receives an annual booster for enterotoxemia and tetanus (CD-T).
+received an annual booster for enterotoxemia and tetanus (CD-T).

-he fell asleep in the tilt table.
+like having done.
+One time when George was having his hooves trimmed, he fell asleep in the tilt table.